openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 log_requests = on
 disk_chunk_size = 65536
 ~~~
 >Note: The parameter 'devices' tells about the path where your xfs/glusterfs volume is mounted.
 The sub directory under which your volume is mounted will be called volume name.
 For ex: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/xfsvols/vol, then your volume name would be 'vol'& and the parameter 'devices' would contain value '/mnt/xfsvols'.

+#### Setting SwiftOnFile as storage policy
-2. Edit /etc/swift.conf to add swiftonfile as a storage policy:
+Edit /etc/swift.conf to add swiftonfile as a storage policy:

 ~~~
 [storage-policy:0]
 name = swift
+default = yes

 [storage-policy:1]
 name = swiftonfile-test
-default = yes
 ~~~
+You can also make "swiftonfile-test" the default storage policy by using the 'default' parameter.

+#### Prepare rings
-3. Edit the remakerings script to prepare rings for this new storage policy:
+Edit the remakerings script to prepare rings for this new storage policy:

 ~~~
 swift-ring-builder object-1.builder create 1 1 1
 swift-ring-builder object-1.builder add r1z1-127.0.0.1:6050/vol 1
 swift-ring-builder object-1.builder rebalance
 ~~~
+Execute the remakerings script to prepare new rings files.
+In a SAIO setup remakerings scipt is usually situated at ~/bin/remakerings.It you can also run above rings builder commands manually.

+Notice the mapping between SP index (1) defined in conf file above and the object ring builder command.

+#### Load the new configurations
-4. Restart swift services to reflect new changes:
+Restart swift services to reflect new changes:

 ~~~
 swift-init all restart